lsst/rtn-045/index.rst

 A markdown cell underneath the figure should provide a figure number and a caption that explains the main attributes of the plot.
-This caption should serve as alt-text (as described under :ref:`Accessibility considerations<accessibility-considerations>`) and also as a way for the user to confirm the plot appears as expected.
+This caption should serve as alt-text (as described under :ref:`Accessibility considerations<accessibility-considerations>`) and be descriptive enough for the user to confirm the plot appears as expected.

 Image display